Exception in thread main java.lang.NoClassDefFoundError

 Shivdev Kalambi's Blog

-Shivdev Kalambi is a Principal Software Engineer working at ArcSight.
-He has over 11 years' experience in software development and has worked with several technologies and played different roles and contributed to all phases of projects.
-Other non-tech activies include Ping-pong, Racquetball, Rock Climbing at PG and Swimming.
+Shivdev Kalambi is a Software Development Manager, previously a Principal Software Engineer at ArcSight/HP.
+With over 16 years' experience in software development, he's worked on several technologies and played different roles and contributed to all phases of projects.
+Non-tech activies include Ping-pong, Rock Climbing and Yoga at PG, Golf, Skiing, Swimming & a beer enthusiast.